 How to get there

-- It takes 20 minutes from Nice Côte d’Azur International Airport and 5 minutes from Cannes Mandelieu Airport to Mandelieu-La-Napoule.
+• Mandelieu-La-Napoule is conveniently located, with a 20-minute drive from Nice Côte d’Azur International Airport and only 5 minutes from Cannes Mandelieu Airport.